Dr Samantha Pullen

-Samantha's work is aimed at assimilating information about the land surface, derived from satellites, into the Met Office's Numerical Weather Prediction system.
+Samantha is the manager of the Data Assimilation Methods group, and also carries out work aimed at assimilating information about the land surface, derived from satellites, into the Met Office's Numerical Weather Prediction system

 Satellite imagers, such as SEVIRI and MODIS, are able to detect the land surface in the visible and infrared spectral ranges, allowing retrieval of properties such as snow cover, land cover, vegetation properties, and land surface temperature.